 Grain legumes occupy an important place in human nutrition, especially in the dietary pattern of low-income groups of people in developing countries.
 Legumes, considered as poor man's meat, is generally a good source of slow-release carbohydrates and is rich in proteins.
 Legumes are normally consumed after processing, which not only improves palatability of foods but also increases the bioavailability of nutrients, by inactivating trypsin and growth inhibitors and haemagglutinins.
 (Tharanathan and Mahadevamma 2003).

 The moth bean (Vigna aconitifolia), an underutilized legume, is recognized as a potential protein and nutrient source.
-Worldwide, people primarily from underdeveloped nations cultivate and consume mature moth bean seeds.
+Worldwide, people, primarily from underdeveloped nations, cultivate and consume mature moth bean seeds.
 (Siddhuraju et al., 2005).

-Moth bean (Vigna aconitifolia), also known by various names such as dew bean, haricot mat, Indian moth bean, mat bean, matte bone, math, moth, moth gram, matki, or Turkish gram, originates from the Indian subcontinent and is primarily grown in India and Pakistan (Singhal et al., 2003).
+Moth bean (Vigna aconitifolia), a significant member of the Fabaceae family, also known by various names such as dew bean, haricot mat, Indian moth bean, mat bean, matte bone, math, moth, moth gram, matki, or Turkish gram, originates from the Indian subcontinent and is primarily grown in India and Pakistan (Singhal et al., 2003).
+The Moth bean is a drought-tolerant legume, offering protein, carbohydrates, fatty acids, minerals, vitamins, antioxidants and polyphenols.
+(Gupta et al. 1998).
 Regular consumption of moth beans is linked to preventing cardiac diseases, diabetes and obesity.
 The review focuses on the nutritional bioavailability and health benefits of moth bean seeds (Gupta et al. (1998)).
-Germination notably decreased phytic acid and polyphenol content, (Negi et al. (2008)).
+Germination notably decreased phytic acid and polyphenol content, (Negi et al.,2008)and increases protein, iron, and vitamin C content (Deshmukh and Pawar, 2020).

-Moth bean (Vigna aconitifolia L.), a significant member of the Fabaceae family, for its rich nutritional composition.
-Moth bean is a drought-tolerant legume, offering protein, carbohydrates, fatty acids, minerals, vitamins, antioxidants and polyphenols.
-(Gupta et al. (1998)).
-Deshmukh and Pawar (2020) reported moth bean, after germination protein, iron and vitamin C increased with a decrease in trypsin inhibitor activity (Deshmukh and Pawar (2020)).

-The spray dryer operating conditions and response variables are very important to produce the maximum powder efficiency and yield.
-These response variables were selected as they were important indicators of microsphere functionality and process efficiency.
-Factors that can significantly affect the spray drying process and product characteristics include the feed rate, atomizing wheel speed, dryer inlet and outlet air temperatures and drying air humidity.
-Spray dryer inlet temperatures had a more direct effect on the drying process, with droplet drying rates positively related to inlet air temperatures used (Phisut, 2012).
+Moth bean (Vigna aconitifolia L.), , for its rich nutritional composition.

 Millets are the major source of energy and protein for millions of people.
 It has been reported that, millet has many nutritious and medical functions (Obilana and Manyasa, 2002; Yang et al., 2012).
 Millet based foods and beverages are known worldwide and are still part of the major diet in most of the countries (Obilana and Manyasa, 2002; Amadou et al., 2011).
 Kodo millet, (Paspalum scrobiculatum L.) one of the ancient grains of the world, originated from Africa and was domesticated in India a few thousand years ago is a draught resistant plant.
 It belongs to the family Poaceae. cereal and legume flours to enhance nutritional value, palatability, and functionality.
 Kodo grains comprise protein 8.35 %, fat 1.45 %, carbohydrate 65.65 % and ash 2.95 %.
 It can be regarded as a cereal nutrient.
 Kodo millet grain contains 8.3 % protein of which the major protein is glutelin (Sudharshana et al., 1988).

 Kodo millet has the highest free radical (DPPH) quenching activity followed by great millet (sorghum) and finger millet (Hegde and Chandra, 2005).
 Due to elevated antioxidant content it protects against oxidative stress and retaining glucose concentrations in type-2 diabetes.
 Dietary enhancement with phenolic acid-rich food products has been shown to impart antimutagenic, antiglycemic and antioxidant characteristics, which can be utilized in the development of health products (Friedman, 1997; Shobana et al., 2007).

+The spray dryer operating conditions and response variables are very important to produce the maximum powder efficiency and yield.
+These response variables were selected as they were important indicators of microsphere functionality and process efficiency.
+Factors that can significantly affect the spray drying process and product characteristics include the feed rate, atomizing wheel speed, dryer inlet and outlet air temperatures and drying air humidity.
+Spray dryer inlet temperatures had a more direct effect on the drying process, with droplet drying rates positively related to inlet air temperatures used (Phisut, 2012).